 Errors in coding can prevent hospital claims from being paid, as some codes change on a yearly basis.
 It is always crucial for hospitals to keep up to date with their coding.
 Patients always have the right to contact the hospital to ask the price of services, and in some hospitals they will be referred to the departments for these answers.
 Unfortunately, in many facilities, the price of procedures isn't known by either the department or the billing department right off the top, so you might have to ask to speak to a supervisor or director, who should be able to get you this information.

-As it pertains to physicians offices or clinics, they also have charge masters for the same purpose, but they will be much smaller than the charge master at a hospital.
+As it pertains to physicians offices or clinics, they also have charge masters for the same purpose, but they will be much smaller than a charge master at a hospital.
 Most of the time you will see sheets with multiple descriptions and numerical codes on them; if they're five digits, either all numbers or a letter and then 4 numbers, those are procedure codes.
-You may also see diagnosis codes on these forms, which can range from 3 digits to six digits (which may include a period); they will not be on a charge master, but are crucial towards getting paid.

 Some hospitals across the country are now putting their prices up on the internet in what's known as pricing transparency.
 This is relatively new, as the rules used to state that hospitals couldn't do this sort of thing.
 It's always a good thing, when you have a choice, to compare prices before going to have services performed, but it's not always an option if your physician doesn't have admitting privileges to that hospital.
 Always remember that, at nonprofit hospitals, you always have the option of asking for charity care.